 Chief Executive Officer | firstname.lastname@example.org

-A cum laude graduate of Skidmore College, Carrie received her Master’s degree in Social Work from Boston University with a focus on Macro Practice, including non-profit management, planning and program development, and community organizing.
+She holds an undergraduate degree in Social Work from Skidmore College and a Master’s in Social Work from Boston University with a focus on Macro Practice.
 A graduate of the first cohort of DeLeT (Day School Leadership through Teaching) at Brandeis University, Carrie also studied at the Pardes Institute of Jewish Studies in Jerusalem.

 Chief Operations and Advancement Officer | firstname.lastname@example.org

 Rachel first discovered Mayyim Hayyim when she brought a group of college students on a field trip to learn about mikveh and ritual innovation.
 Rachel grew up in New York and Maryland, and has an extensive background in the Jewish communal field.
 Previously, she was the Senior Engagement Associate at Brown RISD Hillel in Providence, RI.
 Rachel holds dual master’s degrees from Brandeis University’s Hornstein Program in Jewish Professional Leadership and Near Eastern & Judaic Studies and a BA in History and Jewish Studies from Vassar College.
 She has also studied at the Pardes Institute of Jewish Studies in Jerusalem, the Shalom Hartman Institute, and Hebrew College.
 Rachel is a co-founder of Mentoring for Equity, a national initiative to connect women-identified Jewish communal professionals in mentoring relationships in order to help close the gender leadership gap and work toward gender equity in the Jewish non-profit sector.
-She is a member of the young adult leadership committees at her synagogue and at the New Israel Fund (New England region).
-Rachel lives in Newton with her husband, Nate.
+In 2021 she was selected for UpStart’s Change Accelerator, JWI’s Jewish Communal Women’s Leadership Project, and Schusterman Family Philanthropies’ Leading from Within Fellowship.
+She volunteers with the Gender Equity in Hiring Project and sits on the New England Regional Council and New Gen Leadership Committee at the New Israel Fund.
+Rachel lives in Dedham with her husband, Nathan.

 Director of Programs and Partnerships | firstname.lastname@example.org

-Amalia is abundantly excited to be joining the Mayyim Hayyim staff.
-As Mayyim Hayyim’s Rabbinic Intern, she spent the past year and a half educating visitors ages 8-80 about mikveh.
-Amalia earned her B.A. in Theatre with a concentration in Gender and Women’s Studies from the University of Maryland, Baltimore County (UMBC).
-She was in the first cohort of Repair the World fellows, volunteering and community organizing in Baltimore City.
-Amalia worked as the Director of Jewish Student Life at the University of Arizona Hillel, and served as a rabbinic intern at Etz Chayim in Atlanta, GA.
+Amalia is abundantly excited to be joining the Mayyim Hayyim staff after working as Mayyim Hayyim’s Rabbinic Intern.
+Amalia earned her Semicha, rabbinic ordination, at the Rabbinical School of Hebrew College.
+She holds a B.A. in Theatre with a concentration in Gender and Women’s Studies from the University of Maryland, Baltimore County (UMBC).
+Amalia has worked as the Director of Jewish Student Life at the University of Arizona Hillel, and served as a rabbinic intern at Etz Chayim in Atlanta, GA.
 She studied at the Pardes Institute for Jewish Studies for two years, where she met her husband in the Beit Midrash (study hall).
 Amalia received a certificate in Experiential Education from the Pardes Center for Jewish Educators and believes that every Jew deserves literacy and meaningful access to text, tradition, and ritual.
-Amalia lives with her husband, their two cats, and ever expanding library of books in Cambridge, MA.
-She is in her final year of rabbinical school at Hebrew College with an expected ordination in June 2021.

 Director of Administration| firstname.lastname@example.org